Kushagra164/Passenger-Re-accommodation-for-a-planned-Schedule-Change/QUBO/README.md

 - **Quantum Annealing:**
   - Approach in quantum computing for optimization problems, including QUBO.
-  - Quantum system evolves from higher-energy state to find optimal solution.
+  - Quantum system evolves from higher-energy state to lower-energy states to find an optimal solution.
   - Process governed by a quantum Hamiltonian, gradually changing over time.

 - **Mapping to Ising Model:**